saamerm/saamerm/README.md

 <div align="center">

+<h4>Since 2016 I have been averaging over 2 contributions a day, and I'm learning new technology all the time.
+Follow me if you want to be a part of my journey!</h4>
 📫 Feel free to clone/fork projects, raise issues and submit PRs if you think something could be better or <a href="mailto:saamer@thefirstprototype.com"><b>email</b></a> me. </br>
-😄 Don't judge me on my GitHub commit contribution history, I do a lot more work on Azure DevOps and GitLab that doesn't show up on here.
-This is just the coding I mostly do for fun!
+😄 I also do a lot of work on Azure DevOps and GitLab that doesn't show up on here.
+This is just the coding I mostly do for fun & learning!

 <!--